In The Regulations & Restrictions F.A.Qs

 The RCIPS and other regulatory agencies will monitor compliance using common sense and fairness in strict application of the Regulations under the Public Health Law.
 Persons stopped for committing an offence under the Regulations will have their names and addresses taken with a view to prosecutions to proceed.
 This means they will be charged and brought to court to answer the charges at a later date.

-A person who breaches the Regulations commits an offence and is liable on conviction to a fine of $1,000 and to imprisonment for six months.
+A person who breaches the Regulations commits an offence and is liable on conviction to a fine of ten thousand dollars and to imprisonment for two years.
 A ticketing system has also been introduced for certain offences that allows persons found in breach of the Regulations to pay an initial ticket or choose to appear in court.

 How do I report Somebody Breaking The Rules?